-As long as you also live on the property, if you earn under £7,500 from Airbnb, you don’t need to do anything.
-This is called “the Rent a Room scheme“.
+As long as you also live on the property, if you earn under £7,500 from Airbnb, this doesn’t count as taxable income so you don’t need to do anything.
+This is called the Rent a Room relief.

 If you are listing a property that’s not your home, then you will be taxed just like regular business owners:

-A special rule: if your property qualifies as a furnished holiday letting (this is what it means), you get a few tax advantages:
+If your property qualifies as a furnished holiday letting, you’ll luckily be entitled to a few tax reliefs and advantages: